kitled/demo-fasthtml-picocss/docs/main.md

 ```

 We sanitize the section title first in FastHTML.
 The `secondary` class has no effect on emojis (you may use `#` or any other char instead).

+> [!WARNING]
+> Some ARTICLEs (H4) share the same name (duh… silly me), so the solutions below do not work properly (they should concatenate the full breadcrumb, not just the H4 content).

 ```python
 anchor = title.lower().replace(' ', '-')